 Everyone has those times when they just feel overwhelmed whether it be with school, work, family, or friends.
 Sometimes you just need to take a hour (or a day) to hit the reset button and get yourself back to normal.
 I find all of these work best with the friend overwhelm that can happen with my introverted, conflict-avoiding personality but I can also assure you they work like a charm for family drama and stress!

 Nothing is better than a pamper day.
 If you’ve got some Lush products on hand, run a bath and drop a bath bomb (or bath oil) in and soak while watching your favorite show or reading a book.
 What takes this to the next level is leaving your phone far, far away while you soak, give yourself a bit of time to not have any interaction with friends, work, or even family.
 This is my go-to when I’m feeling overwhelmed with friends or school.
 It feels like you’ve just put the whole world on pause for a while, so amazing.
+Check out my post on learning to disconnect for more on this idea.
 This bath bomb is The Experimenter, which I’ve heard puts on quite the show but ends up with not the best color after it’s done so if you prefer a pretty color over the whole fizzing performance, skip this one and maybe go for Intergalactic.
 I also have yet to try my Floating Island luxury bath oil, it smells amazing and I can’t wait to try it out.
 After your bath, throw on a face mask and paint your nails with a movie (or a binge session of your favorite series) playing in the background.

 Reading is one of my favorite things to do, you can pick any story you want and read for hours and hours on end.
 I’ve always loved reading and I find it so so relaxing no matter what is on my mind!
 This is like an escapism tactic, you can crack open a book and be anywhere, be anyone, and tune out the real world for as long as you please.